yimingtang/TYMProgressBarView/README.md

 # YTProgressBarView

-A progress bar which is similar to the one on iOS's launching screen or Twitter for iPhone.
+A progress bar which is similar to the one on iOS's launching screen.

 ## Example Usage